Literary-Insights/blog/src/content/blog/Useful Delusions - Shankar Vedantam.txt-1.md

 5) While we claim to value truth, we also appreciate and reward those who tell us what we want to hear.

 Does this cover the major ideas in the summary?
-Let me know if you would like me to expand or modify anything in the summary.

  Here is a summary of the provided text: